Radiation Oncology Center in Los Angeles, CA

 CyberKnife – Head & Neck Overview

 Our flagship treatment, the CyberKnife Robotic Radiosurgery System, is a breakthrough cancer treatment system that uses high-dose radiation delivered with pinpoint accuracy to eliminate cancerous tumors, all without harming surrounding tissue.
 CyberKnife was cleared by the U.S. Food and Drug Administration in 2001 to treat tumors anywhere in the body, including the head and neck area.

-Head & Neck Cancer Radiation Therapy, Los Angeles
+CyberKnife Head & Neck Cancer Treatment in Los Angeles

-- Cyberknife’s unique robotic design can treat cancers and tumors in the head and neck area, from virtually any angle, giving a proven, effective method for treating even inoperable patients.
+- Cyberknife’s unique robotic design can treat cancers and tumors in the head and neck area from virtually any angle, providing a proven, effective method for treating otherwise inoperable patients.

 - While standard radiotherapy irradiates both normal and cancerous tissues, CyberKnife delivers an ablative dose to the tumor with sub-millimeter (.3mm) accuracy and minimal exposure of normal tissue.

 - Patients experience short, painless treatments with far fewer side effects, limited (if any) downtime, and an immediate return to activities.

 - CyberKnife can treat patients who can’t endure head and neck cancer surgery or who have a high risk for postoperative complications.